-- Dropbox: Similar to Google Drive, each student would share a file folder with their drafted work.
+- Dropbox: Similar to Google Drive, each student shares a file folder with their drafted work.

-- Granting Blackboard access: Each group member would be given access on Blackboard to their other members of the groups.
+- Granting Blackboard access: Each group member is given access on Blackboard to their other members of the groups.
 Faculty would look in the gradebook to find students’ assignments.
-Here’s a link to a little video to help you give other instructors access to your course.
+Here’s a link to a short video to help you give other instructors access to your course.

 - Hard copy option: There is always the old fashioned, low-tech option of printing out all the drafts.
 You would just need to find a way to get the portfolios to your group members.

-Whichever method you pick, remember that you will need to share detailed instructions with students and will need to be sure your cohort members know how to access student portfolios as well.
-Please make a plan to meet with your portfolio cohort, either in person or virtually, to 1) review your plans for the teaching the course; 2) review the Assessment Criteria document, 3) discuss how you will have students assemble portfolios; and 4) make a plan for exchanging and cross-reading portfolios at the end of the semester.
+Whichever method you pick, remember that you will need to share detailed instructions with students and be sure your cohort members know how to access student portfolios.
+Please make a plan to meet with your portfolio cohort to 1) review your plans for the teaching the course; 2) review the Assessment Criteria document, 3) discuss how you will have students assemble portfolios; and 4) make a plan for exchanging and cross-reading portfolios at the end of the semester.